nrfconnect/sdk-nrf/samples/net/https_client/README.rst

 .. include:: /includes/build_and_run_ns.txt

-To build the sample with Mbed TLS and TF-M, add the following to your west build command:
+To build the sample with Mbed TLS and TF-M for the nRF91 Series DKs, add the following to your west build command:

 .. code-block:: none

-   -DOVERLAY_CONFIG=overlay-tfm_mbedtls.conf
+   -DOVERLAY_CONFIG=overlay-tfm-nrf91.conf

 The default packet data network (PDN) configuration is dual stack, which will use an IPv6 address if available (and IPv4 if not).

-For testing IPv4 only, you might need to configure the packet data network settings, adding the following to your build command:
+On the nRF91 Series DKs, for testing IPv4 only, you might need to configure the packet data network settings, adding the following to your build command:

 .. code-block:: none

-   -DOVERLAY_CONFIG=overlay-pdn_ipv4.conf
+   -DOVERLAY_CONFIG=overlay-pdn-nrf91-ipv4.conf

 Testing
 =======